 Everything in the world of Valheim fits snugly together with the crafting, the building, the Souls-like combat, the exploration and discovery.
 Most importantly though, Valheim just makes it feel like you're going on actual adventures.
 Something we could all do with a little more of.
 Once you get the first proper boat (the raft is a bit rubbish), things really open up too as it's pretty fast across the water.

 Considering they've sold multiple millions, hopefully we can expect the team to just keep on expanding the world.
-You can buy Valheim on Steam.
+Buy Valheim on the Humble Store or Steam.